 Instead, try to embrace the vision of your new lifestyle and remain positive.
 Focus on how good you'll feel when you're more active or when you weigh less.
 Picture yourself celebrating every success along the way, whether it's enjoying a new healthy food, finishing another exercise session or losing your first few pounds.

 If you answered yes to most or all of the questions

 You're probably ready to make the lifestyle changes that'll support permanent weight loss.
 Forge ahead with a healthy diet and regular physical activity — starting today!

 If you think you need help, consult a dietitian or enroll in a reputable weight-loss program.
 If you have a significant amount of weight to lose, you might benefit from medically supervised weight loss with a team of health professionals — such as a dietitian, a therapist or an obesity specialist.

-If you answer no to more than one of the questions
+If you answered no to more than one of the questions

 You might not be ready to embark on a weight-loss program right now — and that's OK.
 Explore what's holding you back and how you can overcome those obstacles.